 Although the proposed transactions are not yet completed, they nevertheless give rise to some developments of potential interest to market participants:

-- SPAC founders may have to reduce their “promote” to complete a qualifying acquisition
+- SPAC founders may have to reduce their “promote” or otherwise modify their initial investment to complete a qualifying acquisition

 - a qualifying acquisition includes a sale of the SPAC, including one which results in the SPAC shareholders acquiring a minority interest in the ongoing business